 About Logos Online School

 Logos Online School exists to support parents in their biblical responsibility to train up their children in the nurture and admonition of the Lord.
-To this end, we provide Christ-centered, computer-based, classical education for grades 7 through 12 that is convenient, affordable, and accredited.
+To this end, we provide a Christ-centered classical education for grades 7 through 12 that is convenient, affordable, and accredited.

 We believe in the inerrancy of scripture and the birth, death, burial and resurrection of our Lord and Savior Jesus Christ!

 We aim to graduate young men and women who think clearly and listen carefully with discernment and understanding; who reason persuasively and articulate precisely; who are capable of evaluating their entire range of experience in the light of the Scriptures; and who do so with eagerness in joyful submission to God.
 We desire them to recognize cultural influences as distinct from biblical, and to be unswayed towards evil by the former.
 We aim to find them well-prepared in all situations, possessing both information and the knowledge of how to use it.
 We desire they be socially graceful and spiritually gracious; equipped with and understanding the tools of learning; desiring to grow in understanding, yet fully realizing the limitations and foolishness of the wisdom of this world.
 We desire they have a heart for the lost and the courage to seek to dissuade those who are stumbling towards destruction; that they distinguish real religion from religion in form only; and that they possess the former, knowing and loving the Lord Jesus Christ.
 And all these we desire them to possess with humility and gratitude to God.